-In this comprehensive guide, we’ll cover everything you need to know about banana ball python pet care.
-This includes what banana ball pythons eat, their bedding and substrate, enclosure type and sizing requirements, and temperature and humidity.
+In this guide, we’ll cover everything you need to know about banana ball python pet care.
+You’ll also find lots of interesting facts and information.

 What is a Banana Ball Python?

-Banana ball pythons are a ball python morph.
-A ‘morph’ is a snake of a particular species, that has unusual coloration or pattern.
-This means that a banana ball python is biologically the same as a typical specimen.
+Bananas are a ball python morph.
+A ‘morph’ is a snake species that has an unusual coloration or pattern.
+This means that a banana snake is biologically the same as a normal specimen.
 The difference is in the color.

 Regular ball pythons are black or dark brown, with light brown or gold sides.
 The belly is white or cream.
-But the banana ball python is a light orange-yellow color with a purple coloration.
+But the banana is a light orange-yellow color with a purple coloration.

 Each kind of banana ball python has different eyes.
-Most have dark, ruby red eyes that catch the light.
-Super banana snakes have even redder eye color.
+Most have dark, ruby-red eyes that catch the light.
+Super bananas have even redder eye color.

 As the snake grows older, it develops black spots.
 These black spots sit along with the purple pattern.
-They’re small and look almost like ticks, i.e., the pest.
+They’re small and look almost like ticks.
 The combination of its color with the little black spots is how it gets its name.

 Ball pythons come from Africa.
 They live just north of the equator.
 Their range extends from Senegal in the west to Uganda and South Sudan in the east.
 They don’t live in the rainforest, but near it, in places that are warm and humid.